JosefJ/GMevents/events/aragon-party/README.md

 # Add or remove paragraphs as needed, but remember the hyphen before each entry.
 synopsis:
   -
-    The Aragon team invites you to join us in Prague on November 1st for an evening of entertainment and community.
+    "The Aragon team invites you to join us in Prague on November 1st for an evening of entertainment and community."
   -
-    Do you dream about using Decentralized Autonomous Organizations to improve your community?
-We are offering a chance to help make your dreams come true!
+    "Do you dream about using Decentralized Autonomous Organizations to improve your community?
+We are offering a chance to help make your dreams come true!"
   -
-    After socializing over food and drinks, we will be hosting the first Dream DAO pitch contest.
-Attendees will be able to sign up to give a five minute pitch of their Dream DAO for a chance to win a grand prize of 500 ANT and 500 DAI, with a runner up prize of 250 ANT and 250 DAI.
+    "After socializing over food and drinks, we will be hosting the first Dream DAO pitch contest.
+Attendees will be able to sign up to give a five minute pitch of their Dream DAO for a chance to win a grand prize of 500 ANT and 500 DAI, with a runner up prize of 250 ANT and 250 DAI."
   -
-    Pitches will be judged by a panel of Aragon community members based on the potential positive impact of the DAO and the realistic likelihood that the DAO will succeed when it is launched.
-Bonus points will be given for creativity and ambition!
+    "Pitches will be judged by a panel of Aragon community members based on the potential positive impact of the DAO and the realistic likelihood that the DAO will succeed when it is launched.
+Bonus points will be given for creativity and ambition!"
   -
-    After the pitch contest, we will continue partying into the night, chilling and dancing to beats mixed by talented DJs from the Ethereum community.
+    "After the pitch contest, we will continue partying into the night, chilling and dancing to beats mixed by talented DJs from the Ethereum community."
   -
-    More details coming soon!
+    'Schedule'

+  - list:
+    - '18:30 - Doors open + food is served'
+    - '19:00 - Dream DAO pitch contest begins'
+    - '20:30 - Pitch contest winner announced'
+    - '20:35 - Partying continues'
+    - 'Midnight - Party ends!'
+  -
+    'Pitch contest details'
+  -
+    "Grand Prize: 500 ANT + 500 DAI + enough ETH to deploy the Dream DAO."
+  -
+    "Runner-up Prize: 250 ANT + 250 DAI + enough ETH to deploy the Dream DAO."
+  -
+    "Pitch length: 5 minutes, no slides, all passion."
+  -
+    "Sign-up in person at the event, first come first served.
+15 contestants max."

 # The date should be in the format year-month-day (ISO 8601).
 # Example: 2018-02-28